peterhinch/micropython-samples/README.md

 `conn.py` Connect in station mode using saved connection details where possible.

+# resilient

+A guide to writing reliable ESP8266 networking code.
+Probably applies to other WiFi connected MicroPython devices, but reliable ones are thin on the ground.

 # Rotary Incremental Encoder

 Classes for handling incremental rotary position encoders.
 Note that the Pyboard